Swim With Wild Dolphins

 a visit to South Africa go to www.extremenaturetours.co.za

-have been used along with physical therapy for decades.
-It is common to
+used along with physical therapy for decades.
+It is common to see small

-see small farms or petting zoos double as places for assisting those
+farms or petting zoos double as places for assisting those who are in

-who are in need of mental or in some cases, physical therapy.
-There is
+need of mental or in some cases, physical therapy.
+There is also a new

-also a new trend for such physiotherapy.
-Humans have been swimming with
+trend for such physiotherapy.
+Humans have been swimming with dolphins

-dolphins for decades.
-It seems that only in recent years have
+for decades.
+It seems that only in recent years have researchers

-researchers noticed how the dolphin interacts with those who have
+noticed how the dolphin interacts with those who have special needs,

 Dolphins have it in their nature to be curious and sociable.
 Their